CraftAcademyLabs/ca_course/week5/slow_food/1_introduction_to_slow_food.md

 * [GitHub](https://github.com/) to store your code and make it available for the entire team
 * [Pivotal Tracker](https://www.pivotaltracker.com/) as Project Management tool for tracking Features, Chores, and Bugs.

-As you can see, there's plenty of tools and services for you to familialize with.
+As you can see, there's plenty of tools and services for you to familiarize with.

 ## Scope

 In the first version of the application should focus on the following functionality:

-* The restaurant owner need to access a protected part of the application to set up information about his restaurant (like address, opening hours, etc) and his menus (products ordered in categories)
+* The restaurant owner needs to access a protected part of the application to set up information about his restaurant (like address, opening hours, etc) and his menus (products ordered in categories)
 * A menu needs to consist of many dishes
-* Each dish has/belogs to a Category.
-It is either a 'Starter', a 'Main course' or an 'Dessert'
+* Each dish has/belongs to a Category.
+It is either a 'Starter', a 'Main course' or a 'Dessert'
-* The restaurant also sells cold bevereages and side orders like sallads, bread, etc.
+* The restaurant also sells cold beverages and side orders like salads, bread, etc.
-* Visitors of the site can add various products to their order
+* Visitors to the site can add various products to their order
-* In order to finalize an order (Check out) a custome needs to become a registered user
+* In order to finalize an order (Check out) a customer needs to become a registered user
-* Order need to calculate a total price and a pick up time (30 minutes)
+* Order need to calculate a total price and a pickup time (30 minutes)

 **Nothing else should be considered or implemented.**